Marianne M. Radcliff

 Mrs. Radcliff has over 18 years of private sector experience.
 While with the Commonwealth of Virginia she served in the Office of the Secretary of Transportation and as the Legislative Liaison for the Transportation Secretariat during successive administrations.
 In addition, she was charged with the oversight of a comprehensive regulatory review for all the agencies within the secretariat.

-Most recently, Mrs. Radcliff served as the Transition Director and Chair of the Transition Committee for Governor Ralph S. Northam, working pro bono from Election Day through Inauguration to recruit and hire administration personnel and develop an initial policy agenda.
+Most recently, Mrs. Radcliff served as the Transition Director and Chair of the Transition Committee for Governor Ralph S. Northam, working pro bono from Election Day through Inauguration to recruit administration personnel and develop an initial policy agenda.